9 Important Aspects Regarding Signing Day

 2. Governing bodies differ in terms of signing dates and policies.

-3. Signing a National Letter of Intent (NCAA DI & II) must be accompanied by a written financial aid agreement.
+3. National Letter of Intent (NCAA DI & II) NO LONGER EXIST.
+Now can sign a written financial aid agreement.

-To be valid, the NLI must have the specific terms written out regarding athletic scholarships being awarded.
+The NLI for NCAA D1 & D2 no longer exists.
+Instead, you can sign a written financial aid agreement from the college listing the athletic scholarships being awarded.
 Often, you will hear people discuss the term “full ride” being offered.
 Some of that offer may be academic scholarships, grants, and other financial aid being combined with athletic scholarships.
 Also, it may only be for tuition and not room and board or other costs of attendance (books, student fees, activity fees, travel, etc).
 Sometimes, this financial aid will only list a percentage of tuition, fees, housing, etc as final tuition numbers haven’t been determined by the college.
 Make sure you know EXACTLY how much you owe after the athletic scholarship is applied.
 Do not assume that 100% of tuition includes fees, books, housing, meals, etc. In reality, a very small percentage of student-athletes receive a “full ride”.

-4. When you sign a NLI, you sign with the university and NOT with a specific coach.
+4. When you sign, you sign with the university and NOT with a specific coach.

-National Letters of Intent are signed by the Athletic Director and/or Compliance Director.
+Commitment Letters are signed by the Athletic Director, Financial Aid office and/or Compliance Director.
 If a coach leaves a school after you sign, you are still committed to that institution.

 7. Signing parties vary across schools and sports organizations.